 Before hot summer season hits, now is a great time to take a careful look at your energy plan and see if it’s time for change.
 It’s possible that your high bill is a result of an inefficient plan.
 You don’t need to spend hours to figure out if you can find a cheaper plan.
-Just type in your postcode into Mozo’s free energy comparison tool and compare the energy providers in your area in a flash.
+Just use energy comparison tool and compare some of the energy providers in your area in a flash.

 And here’s some more good news for savers: you can actually save hundreds annually by switching to a better plan!
 In fact, the latest data collected by Mozo reveals that depending on where you live, families could save as much as $984 every year on their electricity bills.

 Look for concessions and other options to lighten your load

 If you’re still feeling the heat from your energy bill, it would make sense to check if you are eligible for a rebate scheme.
 Both the government as well as energy providers often offer a number of concessions or hardship policies for consumers who need support paying their bills.
 Check your retailer’s website for the exact eligibility criteria.
 Another option that many providers give, is that of bill smoothing - this means that instead of piling up the energy costs over an entire quarter, you can choose to pay it in easier instalments over the year.

 Now it’s up to you.
 Are you ready to get your act together and earn that extra money back in your wallet in a month?
 Or will you wait until next winter?
 The choice is yours.